-- For the purposes of regulation 40, the defendant's costs shall be limited to costs reasonably incurred by the defendant since the date of the referral of the formal complaint by the Investigation Committee to the Disciplinary Committee. - If the tribunal cannot deal fairly with the issue of costs against ICAEW at the hearing, it will make such decisions of principle and detail as it can and the final order will be made by the chairman of the tribunal on considering any other material considered relevant. - If for any reason the tribunal considers that it would be inappropriate for it to make a final order, the order will be made by the chairman, or failing him, the vice chairman of the Disciplinary Committee. - Unless a tribunal orders an extended period, any costs to be paid by ICAEW will be paid within 28 days of the Institute authorising payment of the sum ordered. - A shorthand or stenograph note of the proceedings may be taken or a tape recording of them made on behalf of the tribunal. - No objection shall be upheld to any technical fault in the complaint or in the procedure adopted by a tribunal provided that the proceedings are fair and the relevant Bye-laws and regulations have been complied with. - Where a formal complaint (or part of the complaint) has been found proved, the director shall send to the defendant, as soon as reasonably practicable, notice of the decision of the tribunal and any order made. - A written record of the decision of the tribunal shall be prepared by the legal assessor for approval by the tribunal. - 49 The director shall send to the defendant a copy of the written record of decision where a formal complaint (or part of the complaint) has been found proved as soon as reasonably practicable after it has been approved by the tribunal. - All written material and information provided by either ICAEW or the defendant in connection with any disciplinary proceedings, shall at all times remain confidential and no such material or information shall be disclosed (directly or indirectly) except: - g. any advance notice of the name of the defendant and the terms of the formal complaint; - h. to legal advisers for the purposes of the disciplinary proceedings; - i. where the defendant is a partner in or employed by a member firm to a partner in that firm; - to any other person to whom disclosure is necessary for the purposes of obtaining evidence, information or assistance in connection with the disciplinary proceedings; and - k. to an insurer where disclosure is required under the terms of any policy or in connection with any application for insurance cover. - I. where information is disclosed indirectly to members of the public in the course of a public hearing.

-m. where the disclosure to any person or body undertaking regulatory, disciplinary or law enforcement responsibilities is for the purpose of assisting that person or body to undertake those responsibilities or as otherwise required or allowed by law.
+- If the tribunal cannot deal fairly with the issue of costs against ICAEW at the hearing, it will make such decisions of principle and detail as it can and the final order will be made by the Chair of the tribunal on considering any other material considered relevant. - If for any reason the tribunal considers that it would be inappropriate for it to make a final order, the order will be made by the Chair, or failing him/her, the Vice Chair of the Disciplinary Committee. - Unless a tribunal orders an extended period, any costs to be paid by ICAEW will be paid within 28 days of the ICAEW authorising payment of the sum ordered. - A shorthand or stenograph note or an audio recording of the proceedings may be taken on behalf of the tribunal. - No objection shall be upheld to any technical fault in the formal complaint(s) or in the procedure adopted by a tribunal, provided that the proceedings are fair and the relevant bye-laws and regulations have been complied with. - Where one or more formal complaints (or parts of those formal complaints) have been found proved, the PCD Committee Secretary shall send to the respondent / respondent firm, as soon as reasonably practicable, notice of the decision of the tribunal and any order made. - A written record of the decision of the tribunal shall be prepared for approval by the tribunal. - The PCD Committee Secretary shall send to the respondent / respondent firm a copy of the written record of decision where one or more formal complaints (or parts of the formal complaint(s)) has been found proved as soon as reasonably practicable after it has been approved by the tribunal. - All written material and information provided by either ICAEW or the respondent / respondent firm in connection with any disciplinary proceedings, shall at all times remain confidential and no such material or information shall be disclosed (directly or indirectly) except: - a. any advance notice of the name of the respondent / respondent firm and the terms of the formal complaint(s); - b. to legal advisers for the purposes of the disciplinary proceedings; - c. where the respondent / respondent firm is a principal in, or employed by, a member firm, regulated firm or contracted firm, to a principal in that firm; - to any other person to whom disclosure is necessary for the purposes of obtaining evidence, information or assistance in connection with the disciplinary proceedings; - e. to an insurer where disclosure is required under the terms of any policy or in connection with any application for insurance cover; - f. where information is disclosed indirectly to members of the public in the course of a public hearing; and g. where the disclosure to any person or body undertaking regulatory, disciplinary or law enforcement responsibilities is for the purpose of assisting that person or body to undertake those responsibilities or as otherwise required or allowed by law.